brenton-leighton/multiple-cursors.nvim/README.md

 See the [Plugin compatibility](#plugin-compatibility) section for examples of how to work with specific plugins.

-## User commands
+## Creating cursors

-The plugin creates a number of user commands:
+The plugin creates a number of user commands for creating cursors:

 | Command | Description |
 | --- | --- |